-Refer to pages 5.3 - 5.50 for the old version of Section Five of Faculty Handbook.
+Refer to pages 5.3 - 5.46 for the old version of Section Five of Faculty Handbook.

-New Version (2006-2007)
+New Version (2007-2008)

-Refer to pages 5.51 - 5.78 for the new version of Section Five of Faculty Handbook.
+Refer to pages 5.51 - 5.74 for the new version of Section Five of Faculty Handbook.

-Section Five

-Review and Evaluation of Faculty Performance (2005-2006 old version)
+Section Five Review and Evaluation of Faculty Performance (2005-2006 old version)

-I. Overview 5.3 II.
+l.
+Overview 5.3 II.
 KSU's Mission and Culture 5.4 III.
 Definitions of Basic Categories of Faculty Performance 5.5 IV.
-Expectations & Eligibility for the Award of Tenure 5.8 V. General Institutional Expectations for Faculty Perform at Different Stages of Academic Career Development within Professorial Ranks ent VI.
-General Institutional Expectations for Appointment and Promotion of Instructors VII.
-General Institutional Expectations for Appointment ar Promotion of Lecturers VIII.
+Expectations & Eligibility for the Award of Tenure 5.8 V. General Institutional Expectations for Faculty Performance at Different Stages of Academic Career Development within Professorial Ranks 5.11 VI.
+General Institutional Expectations for Appointment and Promotion of Instructors 5.19 VII.
+General Institutional Expectations for Appointment and Promotion of Lecturers 5.21 VIII.
 Levels of Review and Due Process for Tenure and Promotion in Rank 5.23 IX.
-Post-Tenure Review 5.30 X. Relationships of Tenure and Promotion and Post-Tenur Faculty Review Committees and Review Schedules XI.
-Portfolio Guidelines 5.39 XII.
-Detailed Annual Reviews 5.44 XIII.
-Structure and Content of Departmental Guidelines 5 48
+Post-Tenure Review 5.30 X. Relationships of Tenure and Promotion and Post-Tenure Review Faculty Review Committees and Review Schedules 5.37 XI.
+Portfolio Guidelines 5.37 XII.
+Detailed Annual Reviews 5.42 XIII.
+Structure and Content of Departmental Guidelines 5.45